 Adobe Experience Cloud solutions help our business customers personalize and improve the performance of their websites, apps, and marketing messages.
-For example, these customers may use Adobe Experience Cloud solutions to collect and analyze information about how you use their websites (learn more [https://www.adobe.com/privacy/marketing-cloud.html]).
-The information collected is stored on our computers for use by these business customers.
+For example, these customers may use Adobe Experience Cloud solutions to collect and analyze information about how individuals use their websites (learn more [https://www.adobe.com/privacy/marketing-cloud.html]).
+The information collected is stored in our services on behalf of and for use by these business customers.

 How long does Adobe retain my information?

-When you register for an Adobe ID account, we process and keep most personal information we have about you for as long as you are an active user of our products, services or apps.
-When you close your account, we begin deleting certain personal information that we no longer have a business reason to retain, such as your hashed password and your payment account data.
-However, we typically retain personal information related to our contract and business transactions with you for seven years after your last interaction with us.
+When you register for an account and create an Adobe ID, we process and keep most personal information we have about you for as long as you are an active user of our Services and Software.
+When you close your account, we begin deleting certain personal information that we no longer have a business reason to retain, such as your hashed password and your tokenized payment account data.
+However, we typically retain personal information related to our contract and business transactions with you for ten years after your last interaction with us.

 Where we process personal information for marketing purposes or with your consent, we process the information until you ask us to stop and for a short period after this (to allow us to implement your requests).
 We also keep a permanent record of the fact that you have asked us not to send you direct marketing or to process your information so that we can respect your request in future.

 Adobe Services and Software are not intended for minors under the age of 13, except in limited situations where certain Creative and Document Cloud applications may be available to children for educational purposes under the direct supervision of a teacher or parent.